How Much is Your Music Collection Worth?

 Download the new MP3 files to your computer desktop, placing them in a brand new folder.
 When you’re finished, make one copy of that complete folder.
 Place the original folder in with the other digital music files on your computer.
 Then place the copy of the folder into the backup folder you created earlier.

 If you don’t have access to a converter or don’t own a computer, then have a relative or friend convert them and store them for you.
-And don’t forget to talk to your older relatives about archiving their music.
-They might really appreciate having you put the music from their old vinyl, cassettes or CDs on an MP3 player that they can listen to.

 7. And Then Archive The Back Up Copies